 In this topic

 Episerver licenses are available from the Episerver license portal.
 As cloud-based environments could dynamically scale out and in again depending on traffic volume, the usage is based on number of running instances.

 Instance Bound ("cloud licenses") used for cloud environments are tied to the number of running instances, with the necessary flexibility to operate on Azure or Amazon commercial clouds.

-In the following we describe how to activate instance bound licenses to be used with environments running in Microsoft Azure.
+This section describes how to activate instance-bound licenses to be used with environments running in Microsoft Azure.

-Note: If you are using Episerver DXC Service, this is not needed as the DXC Service has no instance validation and does not require manual activation.
+Note: If you are using Episerver DXC Service, this is not needed, because the DXC Service has no instance validation and does not require manual activation.

-In this simple scenario, we have an Episerver solution running in two environments, one for test and one for production.
-Here you can use the same instance bound license file for both environments.
-To avoid a license error, you need to define the same URL in both the test and production environment.
+In the following scenario, an Episerver solution is running in two environments: one for test and one for production.
+You can use the same instance-bound license file for both environments.
+To avoid a license error, you need to define the same URL in both the test and production environments.

 For each environment, go to the CMS admin view, and add the URL to be used.